21368 customer reviews

 Winemaking

-The blend produces a dry, fruity, fresh, and mineral-driven white wine.
+The blend results in a dry, fruity, fresh, and mineral-driven white wine.
 It pairs perfectly with cooked fish, aged cheeses, and white meats.Château de Reignac cultivates its vineyards with the goal of producing ripe, healthy grapes: this is achieved through suckering, leaf removal, and green harvesting.
 Organic inputs are tailored to the vineyard’s balance and the grapes’ development.
 At Château de Reignac, the grapes are harvested by hand, and winemaking is carried out with the utmost expertise.
 Thanks to the care and attention of the team, the excellence of Château de Reignac’s wine made a sensation during the blind tasting by the Grand Jury Européen des plus Grands Bordeaux 2001, reminding us more than ever that the label does not always make the wine.

 For more information, visit the website at Reignac